Lotfi Mansouri

 Lotfollah "Lotfi" Mansouri (15 June 1929 – 30 August 2013) was an Iranian-born opera director and manager.
-He was an opera director from about 1960 onwards, and is best known for being the General Director of the Canadian Opera Company and of the San Francisco Opera from 1988 through 2001.
-In 1992 he became a Chevalier of France's Ordre des Arts et des Lettres, and the subject of a 1998 biography.
+His directing career began in around 1960.
+He is best known for being the General Director of the Canadian Opera Company and of the San Francisco Opera, which he ran from 1988 through 2001.
+In 1992 he became a Chevalier of France's Ordre des Arts et des Lettres.
+His autobiography was published in 2010.

-He introduced opera surtitles—projected subtitles above the stage that allow the audience to follow the libretto during the performance of an opera.
+Mansouri introduced opera surtitles—titles projected onto a screen above the stage that allow the audience to follow the libretto during the performance of an opera.

 Biography

-He was born in Tehran, Iran, the son of Hassan and Mehri (Jalili) Mansouri.
-He married Marjorie Anne Thompson, Sept.
-18, 1954; he has a daughter Shireen Melinda.
+Mansouri was born in Tehran, Iran, the son of Hassan and Mehri (Jalili) Mansouri.
+He married Marjorie Anne Thompson on September 18, 1954; he has a daughter, Shireen Melinda.

 Mansouri studied psychology at the University of California, Los Angeles (A.B., 1953) and was assistant professor there (1957–60).
 In 1957 he attended the voice program of the Music Academy of the West summer conservatory.
 He began his directorial career with a production of Cosi fan tutte at Los Angeles City College, and several musical theater productions at Marymount College.
 From 1960 to 1966, he worked as a resident stage director at the Zurich Opera.
 In his first year there, he staged new productions of Amahl and the Night Visitors, La traviata, Don Pasquale, and Samson et Dalila.
 From 1966 through 1976 he worked as the head stage director at the Geneva Opera.
 Throughout this period, he occasionally worked at numerous U.S. opera houses, including the Metropolitan Opera and many smaller companies.

 Among his productions available on DVD, are La fille du régiment (with Beverly Sills, 1974) and L'africaine (with Shirley Verrett and Plácido Domingo, 1988).

 His other works include Royal Opera House Premiere of Massenet's Esclarmonde in 1983.

 Canadian Opera Company

-From 1976 through 1988 Mansouri worked as the general director of the Canadian Opera Company in Toronto, Ontario.
+From 1976 through 1988, Mansouri worked as the general director of the Canadian Opera Company in Toronto, Ontario, Canada.
 Mansouri introduced surtitles for the January 1983 staging of Elektra, and this is generally regarded as the first use of such a translation system.
+Mansouri directed several operas for the company, both during and after his term as general director.